-- Barton County is part of the Northwest Medical Education Network with Michael Machen, MD, a resident of Quinter, serving as the Medical Education Director.
+- Barton County is part of the North-Central Medical Education Network with Scott Owings, M.D., a resident of Salina, serving as the medical education director.
 The medical education director helps coordinate the School of Medicine's efforts to mentor, train and place physicians throughout Kansas.

 Strengthening the Health Care Workforce

-- 50 KU Medical Center graduates live and/or practice in Barton County.
+- 55 KU Medical Center alumni live and/or practice in Barton County.

 - 9 health care providers have been placed in Barton County since 2004 through the Kansas Recruitment and Retention Center, which provides placement assistance to rural health organizations and seeks to enhance the quality and quantity of health care professionals in rural Kansas.